Samsung SPH-i300: History and reception

 The SPH-i300 was the first Palm-OS-based smartphone from Samsung, and cost $499.
-The phone was not compatible with Sprint's 3G network and its maximum connection speed of 14.4kbit/s made browsing slow, but browsing "the real web" in 2001 was an advance on the WAP browsers on other mobile phones.
-It competed with another Palm OS phone, the Kyocera QCP-6035.
+The phone was not compatible with Sprint's CDMA 1x network (which is actually 2.5G but was wrongly labeled by Sprint as 3G) and its maximum connection speed of 14.4 kbit/s made browsing slow, but browsing "the real web" in 2001 was an advance on the WAP browsers on other mobile phones.
+It competed with another Palm OS phone, the Kyocera 6035, which was the first Palm OS based cellular phone.

 Follow-up SPH-i330 model

 Samsung followed up the SPH-i300 with the SPH-i330 in 2003, also on Sprint.
 The SPH-i330 has a more rounded body and PC connectivity over USB rather than a serial port, but has the same screen, Palm OS version, and general feature set as the SPH-i300.